Work by Babe Adams

 HAMILTON HEIGHTS, NY, May 15, 2025

 If you blinked you missed it.
-But if you were lucky enough to wander down the narrow hall on Shepard’s fourth floor, you might have stepped into artists’ magic.
-MFA candidates opened their studio doors and gave a closeup look at what they are doing, thinking and showing.
+But if you were lucky enough to wander down the narrow hall on Shepard’s fourth floor, you might have stepped into a world of magic created by artists.
+MFA candidates opened their studio doors, for a few hours on a Thursday afternoon, and gave a closeup look at what they are doing, thinking and showing.

-Babe Adams, a teaching assistant and artist displayed work that seem to pull you into the color field.
+Babe Adams, a teaching assistant and artist displayed work that pulled you into the brillliant color field.

-Jesus Medina has been working on a project about the Amazon and his studio enveloped you in a sweet, earthy fragrance that came from the plants and herbs in the middle of the work.
+Jesus Medina created a project about the Amazon and his studio enveloped you in a sweet, earthy fragrance that came from the plants and herbs in the middle of the work.

 artist in the middle of a strings and plants.